-In the event of absences due to illness, each student needs to make arrangements to complete any missed assignments.
-The parent/guardian or student may contact classmates and check the class webpage or Google classroom calendar to set a conference with the teacher to help bring work current.
-It is not the responsibility of the school secretary to obtain the information for parents or students.
 Students should be aware of and plan for long-term assignments, which may exceed the above allotments.
 Apart from algebra, make-up work and long-term assignments, daily homework is not usually assigned over the weekend.
+In the event of absences due to illness, each student needs to make arrangements to complete any missed assignments once they return to school.
+It is not the responsibility of the school administrators to obtain missed assignments for parents or students.
 The general rule is: for every day missed due to illness, students have that many days to make up their work (e.g. Johnny misses 2 days of school due to illness, so he has 2 days to make up missed work).